erikarn/erikarn.github.io/kenwood/TS-2000/notes.md

 title: TS-2000 notes
 ---

+# Kenwood TS-2000

+This is where I'm keeping notes about my experiences running a TS-2000 for well, everything it does.

 ## HF - RX sensitivity issues

 There's been a lot of discussion around the TS-2000 RX sensitivity compared to other radios.